 - Signage for the school yard or parking lot drills

-*BCCC’s highly qualified program instructors are certified through the School Cycling Instructor (SCI) Program.
+* BCCC’s highly qualified program instructors are certified by the League of American Bicyclists through their League Cycling Instructor (LCI) and School Cycling Instructors (SCI) Programs.
 They have also completed National Center for Safety Initiatives background checks and have current tuberculosis tests.
 In addition, they have First Aid, CPR and AED Certifications.
 Several instructors also hold California Teaching Credentials.

-Funding support for this free program typically comes from PTAs, our sponsors and donors.
+Funding support for this free program typically comes from PTAs, our sponsors, grants and donors.